rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 > :warning: **WARNING:**
 Beware, the extended partition, which does not support a file system, still has a number.
 ![Identification of scores](images/FON-040-003.png)

 There are at least two commands for partitioning a disk: `fdisk` and `cfdisk`.
-Both commands have an interactive menu. `cfdisk` is more reliable and better optimised, so it is best to use it.
+Both commands have an interactive menu. `cfdisk` is more reliable and better optimized, so it is best to use it.

 The only reason to use `fdisk` is when you want to list all logical devices with the `-l` option.